-In our previous work, out of 6,018 Tri4Di6 POCs constructed from trialdehyde and diamine precursors designed by RLG to exhibit rigid precursor cores, 2318 (38%) were shape-persistent following geometry optimisation (Table 6).30 As expected, a far lower proportion than 38% remained shape-persistent in our workflow now that we were also including a very strict consideration of synthetic difficulty of the precursors without manual assessment of precursors for their propensity to form a shape-persistent cage.
-As shown in Table 6, organic cages that remained shape-persistent from each synthetic difficulty score are: 25% from the MPScore, 11% from the SAScore, 4% from the SCScore, and 5% from the control sample.

-Interestingly, the percentage of shape-persistent cages from precursor combinations selected by the MPScore was 19 percentage points greater than the control sample of randomly selected cages.
-Both percentages of the SAScore and SCScore were much closer to that of the control sample, with percentage point differences of 6 and 1 respectively.
+In our previous work, out of 6,018 TriDi POCs constructed from trialdehyde and diamine precursors designed by RLG to exhibit rigid precursor cores, 2,314 (38%) were shapepersistent following geometry optimisation (Table 6).
+As expected, a far lower proportion than 38% remained shape-persistent in our workflow now that we were also including a very strict consideration of synthetic difficulty of the precursors without manual assessment of precursors for their propensity to form a shape-persistent cage.
+As shown in Table 6, organic cages that remained shape-persistent from each synthetic difficulty score are: 10% from the MPScore, 4% from the SCScore, 1% from the SAScore, and 1% from the control sample.
+The percentage of shape-persistent cages from precursor combinations selected by the MPScore was 9 percentage points greater than the control sample of randomly selected cages.
+Both percentages of the SCScore and SAScore were much closer to that of the control sample, with percentage point differences of 4 and 0 respectively.
 This large difference in the number of shape-persistent cages suggests that easy-to-synthesise precursors selected by the MPScore are more likely to form a shape-persistent POC, compared with precursors selected by other scoring methods.
 While our only aim for the MPScore was to filter for easy-to-synthesise POC precursors, its secondary effect of biasing towards precursors more likely to form a shape-persistent POC is nonetheless useful for POC chemists in the precursor selection process.

 Figure 7 shows the distribution of cavity diameters for shape-persistent POCs screened using the three different synthetic difficulty models.
-Interestingly, precursors in the control sample formed POCs with the highest cavity diameter, with a mean of 8.5 Å, followed by the precursors with the lowest synthetic difficulty calculated by the MPScore (8.3 Å), the SAScore (5.9 Å) and finally the SCScore (4.1 Å).
-In our previous work, we found that out of 116 cages reported in the literature, cages with cavity sizes of 0-6 Å are most prevalent, with a general absence of cages with diameters larger than 16 Å. 28 Large cavity sizes are properties POCs rarely exhibit due to the propensity of larger cages to collapse upon desolvation or to catenate with other cages, making POCs with large cavity sizes an interesting target for a computational screening workflow.
+Interestingly, precursors selected by the MPScore formed POCs with the highest cavity diameter, with a mean of 8.4 Å, followed by the precursors with the lowest synthetic difficulty calculated by the control sample (6.5 Å), the SCScore (5.5 Å) and finally the SAScore (4.7 Å).
+In our previous work, we found that out of 116 cages reported in the literature, cages with cavity sizes of 0-6 Å are most prevalent, with a general absence of cages with diameters larger than 16 Å. Large cavity sizes are properties POCs rarely exhibit due to the propensity of larger cages to collapse upon desolvation or to catenate with other cages, making POCs with large cavity sizes an interesting target for a computational screening workflow.
 Precursors that form POCs with larger cavities typically contain greater numbers of atoms and bonds, resulting in more degrees of freedom, more competing synthesis pathways during their formation and greater flexibility, and thus more facile collapse mechanisms.